lacanoid/pgddl/README.md

   This is useful for example, when one wishes to rename some columns in a view with dependants.
   This works particularly great with transactional DDL of Postgres.
 - Created scripts are somewhat more intended to be run and copy/pasted manually by the DBA into other databases/scripts.
+It attempts to strike a balance between detail and clutter.
+  This involves
+   pretty printing,
-This involves pretty printing, using **idempotent DDL** where possible (preferring ALTER to CREATE), creating indexes which are part of a constraint with ADD CONSTRAINT and so on.
+   using **idempotent DDL** where possible (preferring ALTER to CREATE), creating indexes which are part of a constraint with ADD CONSTRAINT and so on.